emustudio/emustudio.github.io/_documentation/user/_doc/zxspectrum48k/audiotape-player.md

 | Format | Description
 |-|-
 | `.tap` | TAP format — a simple concatenation of data blocks as they would appear on tape.
 Each block is preceded by a 2-byte length field.
 Widely used and straightforward.
-| `.tzx` | TZX format — a more advanced format supporting standard speed data blocks, turbo speed blocks, pure tone pulses, pulse sequences, and other tape features.
-TZX support is partial (work in progress).
+| `.tzx` | TZX format — a more advanced format that can describe various tape encoding schemes. **Support is partial** — only standard speed data blocks (block ID `0x10`) are currently implemented, which covers the majority of commercially released software.
+Turbo speed blocks, pure tone sequences, and other advanced block types are not yet supported.
 |---

 ## GUI overview